tommypx/DataScienceProjects/README.md

 # DataScienceProjects

-A collection of projects that I have completed, including its code and reports, upon different data science fields.
+A collection of different data science projects completed are presented above.
+The programming code and report might be consulted within each folder.